mozilla-services/google-cloud-rust/googleapis-raw/README.md

 * Run `echo $GOOGLE_APPLICATION_CREDENTIALS` to verify that the credentials have been set up.
 * Run `gcloud auth login` to login into Google Cloud

+There is Docker setup available that installs all necessary tools, libraries, see the [README](../docker/README.md) inside the `./docker` folder.

 ## Generating Rust bindings from `.proto` files

 **NOTE:** You do not need to do this step.
 Rust bindings are already included in this repository.